IntersectMBO/plutus-apps/doc/plutus/tutorials/contract-models.rst

 We now have a failing test, that highlights a discrepancy between the model and the implementation--and it is the model that is wrong.
 The question is how to fix it, and there is a choice to be made.
-Either we could decide that the :hsobj:`Plutus.Contract.Test.ContractModel.nextState` function in the model should *check* whether sufficient funds are available, and if they are not, predict that no payments are made.
+Either we could decide that the :hsobj:`Plutus.Contract.Test.ContractModel.Interface.nextState` function in the model should *check* whether sufficient funds are available, and if they are not, predict that no payments are made.
 Or perhaps, we should *restrict our tests so they do not attempt to use ``Redeem`` when it should not